 If you are selected for the position, you will initially be advised by telephone.

 If you are unsuccessful, feedback can be obtained from the Chairperson of the Selection Panel.
-This may help you in your preparation of future applications and interviews.
+This may help you in your preparation for future applications and interviews.

 Feedback can be arranged through HR Services.